daregay/Cardiovascular_disease_analysis/README.md

 Random forest has the biggest area under the curve and shows that it preforms best.

+###
 ###conclusion

-The goal of this study was to find the best model
+The goal of this study was to find the best model.
+I compared Random Forest Classifier and Gradient Boosting Classifier using Random Search CV to find the best parameters.
+Using recall as the primary metric, Random Forest gaves the best result.

 ### further work